nuriabel/LUTEST/EsCOLA/README.md

 - train: 8454 sentences
 - dev: 1053 sentences
 - test: 1060 sentences
-And the out-of-domain subset is split into dev/test sections. (no tenim la partició!!)
+And the out-of-domain subset is split into dev/test sections.

 The test sets are not made public.

 For the in-domain subset, each line in the .tsv files consists of 11 tab-separated columns: